-Representatives of Deloitte & Touche LLP, independent auditors for the Gas Company, are expected to be present at the Annual Meeting.
+Representatives of Deloitte & Touche LLP, independent auditors for SDG&E, are expected to be present at the Annual Meeting.
 They will have the opportunity to make a statement if they desire to do so and to respond to appropriate questions from shareholders.